zaidpirwani/Simple-Screen-Capture-Utility/README.txt

 ChangeLog: [what has been DONE]

+========= 04 Commit =========
+-Added Capture Rectangle
+-Added Mouse Crosshairs in Capture Mode
+-Notification Area Icon+Menu added
+-Capture Region/Screen + Show App + Exit from Notification Area Menu -Hide to Notification Tray Button
+-Code cleaned - old commented code removed

+-HOW TO CAPTURE:
+--Click on Print Scree in App or select Capture Region from Tray Menu --Select a region by left-clicking and dragging --Region is highlighted by a rectangle
+--When correct area selected, Right Click to Capture --Preview Window is shows, the capture goes to CLIPBOARD for later use

 ========= 03 Commit =========
 Major work done, actually little work, but the app is actually looking useful now.
 -Removed Textboxes plus extra controls.
 -Application remains ON-TOP
 -Mouse based selection implemented
+HOW TO CAPTURE:
--click on two point, then right click to CAPTURE -Capture image Previews, click to CLOSE Preview -Capture image is Added to clipboard for copying
+--click on two point, then right click to CAPTURE --Capture image Previews, click to CLOSE Preview --Capture image is Added to clipboard for copying

 ========= 02 Commit =========
 Now capturing screen as I desire, rectangular co-ordinates needed to be entered into text boxes.

 ========= 01 Commit =========
 Copied, learned and verified working of simple screen Capture Code.